Eleonora Ziemięcka: Women's Issues

 Ziemiecka also focused on role of women in society and in particular on women's education.
 In 1842 she met Narcyza Żmichowska, a young author who had recently made her publishing debut in Pierwiosnek. Żmichowska was influenced by Ziemiecka, who published a number of her literary pieces in the Pielgrzym.
 During this time the journal became one of the main publications which focused on women's issues.

 In 1843 Ziemiecka published Myśli o wychowaniu kobiet (Thoughts on the Education of Women) in which she covered the traditional calls for cultivating morality and character, but also made novel for the time appeals for providing young women with a modern education.
 In her opinion, a reform was needed in the sphere of women's education and upbringing, which would focus on both emotional and intellectual aspects.
 At the same time she also criticized romance novels, as in her view these overstimulated the imagination, were too emotional, and led to detachment from reality which resulted in family strife and failures in life.

-In a 1860 issue of the journal Studia Ziemięcka published an essay "A Word About Women" in which she criticized various contemporary stereotypes of women, such as those which saw women as "angelic" and "spiritual" as well as those which held that women were inferior to men.
+In an 1860 issue of the journal Studia Ziemięcka published an essay "A Word About Women" in which she criticized various contemporary stereotypes of women, such as those which saw women as "angelic" and "spiritual" as well as those which held that women were inferior to men.
 She argued that dignity of women as well as their individuality should be recognized and respected.
 She based these arguments on a religious foundation, and the note was an extension of material first published in Zarys filozofii katolickiej ("Outline of Catholic Philosophy") in 1857.